 - To start the registration process, please complete the online application.
 You will be contacted by the professional development office.

 The RN Refresher Course provides you with a self-directed review of medical-surgical nursing theory and pharmacology in a three-part series.
-The theory portion of the course can be started any time throughout the year.
-A two-day Health Assessment & Skills Review will be conducted at the WSU College of Nursing in Spokane and promotes application of principles as participants practice nursing skills in a simulated learning environment.
+The theory portion of the course can be started at any time throughout the year.
+We have recently reviewed our curriculum and added a few ATI modules to complement the learning process.
+A two-day Skills Review Immersion will be conducted at the WSU College of Nursing in Spokane and promotes application of principles as participants practice nursing skills in a simulated learning environment.
 Upon successful completion of those two sections, a nurse-precepted clinical experience is completed in a health care facility.
-The clinical setting is determined by your past work experience, your goals related to nursing practice and the availability of a preceptor in the clinical agency and geographic location.
+The clinical setting is determined by your past work experience, your goals related to nursing practice, and the availability of a preceptor in the clinical agency and geographic location.

 Course completion meets Washington requirements for reactivation of a lapsed or inactive nursing license.
-The course has also been helpful to people who’ve maintained a nursing license and want to return to nursing without recent nursing experience.
+The course has also been helpful to people who have maintained a nursing license and want to return to nursing without recent nursing experience.
 Other states, including Idaho and Oregon, have approved the course offered by WSU and refer nurses to our program.
-If you’re unsure if your state will accept the course for reentry into nursing practice, contact your state nursing commission.
+If you are unsure if your state will accept the course for re-entry into nursing practice, contact your state nursing commission.

 The RN Refresher Course aligns its philosophy and purpose with the WSU College of Nursing.
 Information on the college’s mission, vision, values, goals and program outcomes, and student expectations and responsibilities, can be found in the Undergraduate Student Handbook and the Strategic Plan, both located at nursing.wsu.edu.
 The Office of Professional Development provides support and training for nurses who are returning to nursing or making a change in their practice area, so that each nurse can enhance the health and quality of life for themselves and those they serve.

-We’ll conduct a telephone interview with you to ensure that the timing and logistics of the course meets your needs, either prior to registration or when we receive your application.
-As part of the interview we’ll schedule a time for you to attend Health Assessment & Skills Review, and get information to help us in arranging your clinical experience.
-We have many affiliation agreements already in place with clinical agencies in Washington, but if you want to fulfill the clinical experience in a site without an agreement in place, we’ll work to obtain an agreement while you complete the theory portion of the course.
-Note: students aren’t guaranteed placement in high-demand agencies and units.
+Once the Professional Development office at the College of Nursing has receipt of your application, we will conduct a telephone interview with you to ensure that the timing and logistics of the course meet your specific needs.
+The interview includes a discussion of how to best accomplish the self-directed theory section, scheduling a time to attend the Skills Review, and gathering information about education and experience that will facilitate setting up the clinical experience.
+We have many affiliation agreements already in place with clinical agencies throughout Washington.
+However, if you want to fulfill the clinical experience in a site without a WSU affiliation agreement in place, we will work to obtain an agreement – please note this may take upwards of 6 months.
+Note: students are not guaranteed placement in high-demand agencies and specialty units.

-In some cases, proof of meeting these clinical prerequisites may be requested by the clinical agency.
+In some cases, proof of meeting the following clinical prerequisites may be requested by the clinical agency.

-An LEA is valid for nine months from the time it is issued, and can take up to six weeks to receive.
-You must have this document prior to starting the clinical portion of the course.
+An LEA is required for all RN Refresher students without an active license and is valid for nine months from the time it is issued, and can take up to six weeks to receive.

 - Basic Life Support, Healthcare Provider Course, completed in your home community and approved by the American Heart Association.